 Tonight was a clear night in the forecast, hooray!
 I walked up the Sugarloaf at sunset to catch the elegant alignment of Jupiter, Venus and the Moon.
-The end.

 What?
 Why was that the end of the story?
 Well, as is so often the case in Newfoundland stargazing, clouds rolled in and covered up the entire sky.
 That’s exactly what happened today too, so I walked down the hill again.
 No planets for me.